 Banks's friend Zelda, increasingly uncertain of her future in Britain's hostile environment, thinks she will be safer in Moldova hunting the men who abducted, raped and enslaved her than she is Yorkshire or London.
 Her search takes her back to the orphanage where it all began - but by stirring up the murky waters of the past, Zelda is putting herself in greater danger than any she's seen before.

-And as the threat to Zelda escalates, so does the danger for Banks and those who love her . . .
+And as the threat escalates, so does the danger for Banks and those who love Zelda . . .

 'The master of the police procedural' Mail on Sunday

 'The Alan Banks mystery-suspense novels are the best series on the market.
 Try one and tell me I'm wrong' Stephen King

 Fans will welcome this latest Banks adventure and revel in what Michael Connelly calls Robinson's 'clear eye for the telling detail.' - Booklist

 Robinson pulls the reader in with deft characterizations, powerfully understated action scenes, and strong locales . . .
 A strong addition to the Banks series that suggests tantalizing possibilities for the next installment - Kirkus